Buenos Aires, Argentina

 Topics.
 This historical marker is listed in this topic list: Churches & Religion.

 Location.
 34° 35.212′ S, 58° 23.519′ W. Marker is in Buenos Aires.
 Marker can be reached from Calle Junín Nº 1898. just north of Guido, on the left when Touch for map.
 Marker is in this post office area: Buenos Aires C1113, Argentina.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 3 kilometers of this marker, measured as the crow flies.
 La Recoleta Cemetery (about 150 meters away, measured in a direct line); El Obelisco de Buenos Aires (approx. 2.1 kilometers away); La Librería de Avila (approx. 3.1 kilometers away).

 Regarding Templo de Nuestra Señora del Pilar.
 The church is one of the most beautiful works of colonial architecture in Buenos Aires.
 It is the second oldest church in the city.
 In 1740 the church provided the first town clock to residents.

 The Buenos Aires church was named for the first church in history to be dedicated to the Virgin Mary, located in Zaragoza, Spain.
 The donor of the Argentine church, Juan de Narbona, was from Zaragoza and the church was named in honor of his hometown.

 Credits.
 This page was last revised on March 10, 2018.
-This page originally submitted on January 12, 2015, by Marsha A. Matson of Palmetto Bay, Florida.
-This page has been viewed 408 times since then and 39 times this year.
+It was originally submitted on January 12, 2015, by Marsha A. Matson of Palmetto Bay, Florida.
+This page has been viewed 456 times since then.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on January 12, 2015, by Marsha A. Matson of Palmetto Bay, Florida. • Andrew Ruppenstein was the editor who published this page.